cleary/ansible-tidalcycles/README.md

 # vars

-## all.yml
+## all.yml.ex
-Support for various custom config attributes can be provided here.
-The options are documented in `all.yml.ex`, as a summary:
+Support for various custom config attributes can be provided by copying this file to `vars/all.yml` and uncommenting.
+A summary of options:
  - add a list of paths to local Samples directories, which will be picked up and included in the `startup.scd` file for supercollider, and the Sound Browsers in vscode/atom
  - source sample sets/directories from git repositories (curated examples provided)
  - `startup.scd` defaults can be modified here, including `sc.numOutputBusChannels` commonly used for splitting audio outputs to a DAW
  - MIDI clients can be defined with a simple syntax, which then generates the needed entries in `startup.scd`
+ - supercollider ugens can be installed (currently only supporting [mutable-instruments](https://github.com/v7b1/mi-UGens), superdirt synthdefs are automatically configured, and parameters auto-loaded in all editors

 It is possible to use ansible tags to *only* update the configs (eg if you add a new Sample dir to `vars/all.yml`):
 ```